 On December 21, 2001, the President signed the Small Business Investment Company Amendments Act of 2001, which changed the annual fee for debentures and participating securities obligated after September 30, 2001.
 For debentures, the fee is the lower of (1) a percentage established by SBA that reduces to zero the cost of their purchase and guarantee and (2) 1.38%.
 The annual fee is payable on the same terms and conditions as interest on the debentures.

 In 1999, SBA introduced an initiative to encourage SBICs to invest in small businesses that are located in, or that provide employment for people residing in, inner cities and rural areas.
-As outlined in 64 Fed.
+As outlined in

+64 Fed.
 Reg.
 52641 (September 30, 1999), this initiative is known as the low- or moderate-income ("LMI") investments initiative and is a program of narrowly-tailored regulatory and financial incentives for investments by SBICs in qualifying small businesses.
 Under the initiative, eligible SBICs may issue an SBA-guaranteed deferred-interest debenture and use the proceeds to make equity-type investments in businesses in the targeted areas.
 There are no LMI debentures in the Pool and SBA expects that LMI debentures will not be pooled for sale.
-LMI debenture leverage.
+LMI debenture are funded out of the same program levels that are available for SBA's guarantee of other debenture leverage.
 SBA cannot predict the amount of LMI debentures that will be issued in the future, but does not expect it to be significant relative to the amount of standard SBIC debentures.

 On December 19, 2007, the President signed Public Law 110-140 which is the Energy Independence and Security Act of 2007 (the "Energy Act").
 The Energy Act authorizes eligible SBICs licensed on and after October 1, 2008 to issue SBA-guaranteed deferred interest debentures and use the proceeds to make investments in small business concerns that are primarily engaged in researching, manufacturing, developing, or providing products, goods, or services that reduce the use or consumption of non-renewable energy resources ("Energy Saving Debentures").
+There are no Energy Saving Debentures in the Pool and SBA expects that Energy Saving Debentures will not be pooled for sale.
 Energy Saving Debentures will be funded out of the same program level that is available for SBA's guarantee of other debenture leverage.
 SBA cannot predict the amount of Energy Saving Debentures that will be issued in the future, but does not expect it to be significant relative to the amount of standard SBIC debentures.

 On February 17, 2009, the President signed the American Recovery and Reinvestment Act of 2009 ("Recovery Act"), which changed the maximum amount of SBA financial assistance available to an SBIC or group of commonly controlled SBICs.
+The maximum amount of SBA financial assistance available to a group of commonly controlled SBICs was further increased by Division E, Title V, of Pub.
+L. 114-113, the Consolidated Appropriations Act, 2016.
 The Recovery Act also requires all SBICs applying for financial assistance to certify that not less than 25% of their future investments will be made in smaller businesses.